google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ## Create a great form

-{% include modules/highlight.liquid title="Key Takeaway" list=page.great-form %}
+{% include modules/highlight.liquid title="Key Takeaway" list=page.key-takeaways.great-form %}

 We are creating a product landing page so it makes sense to be able to let the user pass us some of their details.